Tokyo 2020: Meet shooter Avani Lekhara, the first Indian woman to win a Paralympics gold

 At Tokyo, she will be also in action in the R3 Mixed 10m Air Rifle Prone SH1 event, the R8 Women’s 50m Rifle 3 Positions SH1 as well as the R6 Mixed 50m Air Rifle prone SH1 event.

-Lekhara’s international achievements including a silver with a Junior World Record in R2 at the WSPS World Cup 2017, bronze at the WSPS World Cup Bangkok 2017, silver in the WSPS World Cup in Osijek, Croatia 2019 and more recently a silver in the WSPS World Cup Al-Ain 2021.
+Lekhara’s international achievements include a silver with a Junior World Record in R2 at the WSPS World Cup 2017, bronze at the WSPS World Cup Bangkok 2017, silver in the WSPS World Cup in Osijek, Croatia 2019 and more recently a silver in the WSPS World Cup Al-Ain 2021.
 She broke the junior world record in 50m Rifle 3 Positions SH1 finals at the 2019 WSPS Championships, Australia.

 Achievements at a glance